tinganho/balanced-storage/README.md

 In the above example.
 We call `this.user.unregister('change:title', this.showAlert);` in the method `removeUser` to pass the compiler check.
 We pass the compiler check because the class's methods is now balanced.
 There is one add method declaration and one corresponding sub method declaration in the class.

 To achieve balance either a scope needs to be balanced or a class's methods neeed to be balanced.
-A balanced scope, means that there is a possibility that a sub method being called to match a corresponding add method call.
+A balanced scope, means that there is a certainty that a sub method being called to match a corresponding add method call given infinite amount of time.
 A balanced class, means that there exists a corresponding sub method declaration for an add method declaration.

 Target | Elements | Balance
 --- | --- | ---